songweizhi/metaPacBio/README.md

 + Affiliation: The Centre for Marine Bio-Innovation (CMB), The University of New South Wales, Sydney, Australia

-Extract needed reads from SAM file
+Extract reads from SAM file
 ---

+1. Help information

         python3 get_reads_from_sam.py -h

         arguments: